petrushchako/certification/Networking/CompTIA/Wiley/MCQ.md

     - **10 Gb/s, 100 meters, and copper**<br>The Ethernet specification of 10GBaseT is 10 Gb/s with a maximum distance of 100 meters over copper.
 All other answers are incorrect.
 20. How many wire pairs are used with 1000BaseTX?
     - **Four**<br>1000BaseTX uses two pairs of wires, one pair for transmitting and one pair for receiving.
 All other answers are incorrect.

+<br><br><br>

+## Chapter 5: Networking Devices
+1. You have been asked to change the IP address in external DNS for a mail server in your organization.
+Which record can be changed with the least amount of effort?
+   - **<br>
+2. Which is a valid reason to implement a wireless LAN controller?
+   - **<br>
+3. What is the benefit of network segmentation?
+   - **<br>
+4. Which protocol and port do you need to configure on the inbound host‐based firewall for a DHCP server?
+   - **<br>
+5. Which type of device will detect but not prevent unauthorized access?
+   - **<br>
+6. Your organization expects a considerable amount of traffic to your web server, so you plan to install several web servers.
+How can you maintain one FQDN and allow customers to be directed to the next free web servers?
+   - **<br>
+7. Your organization has deployed several autonomous WAPs.
+Users complain that they consistently drop the wireless connection when roaming.
+What should you recommend to resolve this issue?
+   - **<br>
+8. You need to make sure that a printer is configured with the same IP address every time it is turned on.
+However, the printer is too troublesome to configure a static IP address.
+What can be done to achieve the goal?
+   - **<br>
+9. Which record type is used for an IPv4 address mapping to FQDN for DNS queries?
+   - **<br>
+10. Which device will act as a multiport repeater in the network?
+   - **<br>
+11. Which is a correct statement when hubs are replaced with switches?
+   - **<br>
+12. When firewalls are placed in a network, which zone contains Internet‐facing services?
+   - **<br>
+13. Which is a false statement about firewalls?
+   - **<br>
+14. Which statement is correct about reverse lookups?
+   - **<br>
+15. What gets appended to hostname queries for DNS resolution?
+   - **<br>
+16. Which type of DNS record holds the IPv4 IP address for a hostname?
+   - **<br>
+17. Which of the following devices can work at both layers 2 and 3 of the OSI model?
+   - **<br>
+18. What is an advantage of using DHCP in a network environment?
+   - **<br>
+19. What is a benefit to installing a proxy server?
+   - **<br>
+20. Which protocol and port number does DNS use for direct queries?
+   - **<br>